-Significant natural heritage features in the broader Study Area include fish habitat, significant valleylands and significant wildlife habitat.
+Significant natural heritage features in the broader Study Area include fish habitat, significant valleylands and candidate significant wildlife habitat.
 All these significant natural heritage features are associated with the Cooksville Creek corridor which is located 70 m to the west and west of the subject property and more than 120 m from the proposed development.
 The impact assessment presented in the EIS has confirmed that the proposed re-development will not adversely impact upon the identified Significant Natural Area.
+In September of 2020, Weston Consulting and CVC came to the agreement that the previously approved AMEC floodline will be the limit of development and that no buffering or setbacks from the floodline will be required

-The EIS has evaluated the SMA that overlaps with the western portion of the subject property and determined that the area is partially wooded and in very poor condition due to past land uses and the predominance of non-native invasive vegetation cover.
-The previous EIS (Beacon 2017) recommended a comprehensive restoration plan for this area, which was to be undertaken by the proponent; however, through subsequent consultation with the City and CVC, it was agreed that the lands corresponding with the SMA be dedicated to the City.
-The SMA has been subject to debris dumping and informal human use and illegal activities for many years; therefore, in the interest of both the public and the future residents, its recommended that the City clean up the SMA to address safety concerns.
+The EIS has evaluated a cultural woodland within the SMA that overlaps with the western portion of the subject property and determined that the area is in very poor condition due to past land uses and the predominance of non-native invasive vegetation cover.
+A previous version of the EIS (Beacon 2017) recommended a comprehensive restoration plan for this area, which was to be undertaken by the proponent; however, through subsequent consultation with the City and CVC, it is Beacon's understanding that the agencies did not agree with the recommendations and it was agreed that the trees corresponding with the SMA will be maintained.
+Instead, enhancements to the SMA will be achieved by planting a diversity of trees in areas of the adjacent City Parkland that were identified by the City.
+Planting plans for the adjacent parkland should be prepared at detailed design.